 The virtually unchanged fishing hamlet of Partanhall has been here for around 250 years, nestled between the North Sea and the spectacular rocky cliffs of the Scottish East Coast.
 The houses are accessed via a quiet private road, unique on this part of the coast.
 You can drive down the cliff road or along from the Harbour and park directly by the cottage.

 The Harbour was built by the "Lighthouse Stevensons" and is the first on the Scottish Coast coming up from the Border.
 It has a half dozen working crab and lobster boats which can often be seen leaving and arriving daily on the Tide.
-The tidal range is up to 5 metres, depending on the season, offering an ever changing coastal scene...(check out the Burnmouth paintings of James Whitelaw Hamilton, one of the Glasgow Boys who came here frequently in the 19th century)...
+The tidal range is up to 5 metres, depending on the season, offering an ever changing coastal scene...(check out the Burnmouth paintings of James Whitelaw Hamilton, one of the Glasgow Boys, who came here frequently in the 19th century)...

-There is a pub/restaurant in the village, the "First and Last" in Scotland: It is 15/20mins walk up the cliffside lane from the cottage and 10 mins to get back!
 The nearest larger settlement is the old Fishing town of Eyemouth with its local shops, pubs, restaurants and some famous fish and chips and ice cream...

 Explore the local area: Visit historic Berwick-upon-Tweed with its complete Elizabethan Town Walls.
 Venture to the Holy Island of Lindesfarne (check the tides!) and Bamburgh Castle, St. Abbs or the Farne Islands.
 Visit the historic Border Towns of Kelso, Melrose, Jedburgh, Peebles etc. Go diving from Eyemouth or St Abbs and surfing at Coldingham Bay.